scottbedard/speedcube.site/README.md

 That's where this project begins though.
 Our goal is to be a platform that just works.
 We currently support customizing, timed solves, replays, and in depth stats.
 We hope to someday host tournaments, provide memorization games, and much more.

-## Creating a local environment
+## Setting up a local environment

 If you're familiar with [Laravel](https://laravel.com) or [Vue](https://vuejs.org), you're going to feel right at home.
-The recommended backend setup is a [Laravel Homestead](https://laravel.com/docs/homestead) box, but any environment that supports both PHP and Node should be fine.
+The recommended backend is a [Laravel Homestead](https://laravel.com/docs/homestead) box, but any environment that supports both PHP and Node should be fine.

 1. Clone this repository, and rename `.env.example` to `.env`
 2. Clone [`rainlab-user-api`](https://github.com/vuetober/rainlab-user-api) to `/plugins/vuetober/rainlabuserapi`